-Our Agriculture team is helping Australian farmers and industry improve productivity and sustainability across the agriculture sector.
+Our Agriculture and Food team is helping Australian farmers and industry improve productivity and sustainability across the agriculture sector.

 CSIRO's Health and Biosecurity works to deliver innovation that will help maintain and protect the health and prosperity of Australia’s growing population, the agricultural industries that help sustain us, and the unique environment in which we live.

 Data61 is the largest data innovation group in Australia.
-Bringing together our Digital Productivity team and National ICT Australia, we are unrivalled in our intellectual capital and our network with the global technology marketplace.
+Bringing together our Digital Productivity team and National ICT Australia (NICTA), we are unrivalled in our intellectual capital and our network with the global technology marketplace.